 Liberating the other into their life.

-Your choice is to become a Maker (free), a Welcomer ($5 a month), a Nurturer ($30 a year), or a Liberator ($80 a year).
+Your choice is to become a Maker (free), a Welcomer ($7 a month), a Nurturer ($42 a year—50% cheaper than monthly), or a Liberator ($120 a year—which includes a signed copy of whichever of my books is most recent).
 All of the above will receive regular posts from me with the ability to comment and engage.

 In addition, the latter three will receive: